![]() |

 The TIP Sheet |

-screen ruler and with a single selection you can Delete All Guidelines.
-Just like that!
-To place guides a fixed distance apart, lets say every 1/4 inch, set your Grid and Ruler options to .25in.
+What I did not know, and just discovered, is objects pasted into the To place guides a fixed distance apart, lets say every 1/4 inch, set your Grid and Ruler options to .25in.
 Select

 Snap To Grid and double-click on the screen ruler every 1/4". |